GoogleCloudPlatform/gke-network-conversion/README.md

 ## Execution

-Warning: We recommend that you run the conversion tool within a maintenance window.
+> **Note**: We recommend that you run the conversion tool within a maintenance window.
-For more information, see [Maintenance windows and exclusions].
+> For more information, see [Maintenance windows and exclusions].

 The script takes the following input: the name of a network to convert and the control plane and node versions that you want to upgrade to.
 The script validates that all underlying resources of the network should and can be upgraded.
 If validation fails for any underlying resource, no resource - including the network - is modified.

 For the full list of script arguments and options, use the `--help` flag.

+> **Best practice**: Before performing conversion, run the script in validation-only
+> mode (`--validate-only=true`) and review the output.

-Example script execution:
+Example script execution to convert the network and clusters:

 ```shell
 gkeconvert                                        \